janrothen/raspberry/led/README.md

 ```
 ## Installing

-Create symlink to utils in this directory, or imports wont work
+Create symlink to utils in this directory, or imports won't work
 Configure the scripts: `config.conf`

+Follow the installation pigpio instructions:
 ```
 https://abyz.me.uk/rpi/pigpio/download.html
 ```